This article is your guide when you need to hire a software architect. Content is based on Acropolium’s 18 years of experience.

 At the same time, in the IT industry, things are not always so clear-cut, and the benefits of a software architect for your project depend very much on your team’s composition and mindset.
 If your engineers are used to being involved in software architecture and design, an SA’s engagement may not be critical, even for large projects.

 At Acropolium, we don’t always think it’s necessary to engage an architect when building something that won’t enter the market, such as a Proof-of-Concept (PoC) or a minimum viable product (MVP) built solely to attract investors.
 Other projects, especially large-scale solutions, generally benefit from an architect’s involvement.
+See the guide to SaaS applications architecture.

 It should be noted, though, that rewriting Uber’s distributed payment systems, shipping Skype on Xbox One, and Uber’s mobile architecture framework were all implemented without architects.
 In those cases, an architect’s responsibilities were shared between all team members, from experienced engineers to junior developers.
 Using this approach, they managed to create systems that function without a glitch despite being used by millions of people daily.